GabrielB12/Urban_Forecast/paper/paper.md

 Many forecasting approaches for IoT applications rely on machine learning models and deployment architectures that can impose significant computational and operational requirements, limiting their suitability for lightweight embedded monitoring systems [@ahmed2022].

-Urban Forecast addresses this problem by providing a lightweight and modular framework for time-series forecasting in smart waste management environments.
-The framework combines forecasting algorithms, configurable prediction pipelines, and interpretable outputs that support operational decision-making.
-It is designed for straightforward integration with IoT-based monitoring infrastructures and can optionally generate natural language summaries of prediction results using Large Language Models (LLMs) [@llama2023].
+Urban Forecast addresses this problem by providing an end-to-end forecasting framework specifically designed for smart waste monitoring.
+Unlike general-purpose forecasting libraries, the framework integrates IoT data ingestion, lightweight forecasting models, configurable prediction pipelines, evaluation metrics, and REST API support within a unified architecture.
+In addition, Urban Forecast can optionally generate natural language summaries of prediction results using Large Language Models (LLMs) [@llama2023].

 The software is particularly relevant for applications in smart city research, urban analytics, IoT monitoring systems, and waste management optimization.
 In addition, its accessible architecture makes it suitable for educational and academic environments, where forecasting methods and smart city technologies can be explored and evaluated.